“When you’re finished changing, you’re finished”

-1. Your strategy or supplier relationships are over 2 years old
+1. Your strategy is over 2 years old

 The first sign that it’s time to update your strategy is if you created over 2 years ago.
 My personal opinion is that 2 years is 1 year too long.
 Technology rapidly changes human behavior and for a marketing strategy to work well you have to understand how humans behave.